ckuelker/quick-guide-en-us/Dev/HPC/vasp.md

 ```

 One problem is that the Intel wrapper is not made available for VASP.
 The file
-`/lib/intel64/libfftw3xf_intel.a` do not exists.
-Which will be announced like
+`/lib/intel64/libfftw3xf_intel.a` does not exist.
+This is announced like this:
-this:

 ```
 make: *** No rule to make target `/lib/intel64/libfftw3xf_intel.a', needed by